Our team of experts can help you control your Keratoconus with different procedures.

 A phakic lens is intended to be a permanent fixture.

-The prospect of a cornea transplant might be frightening, but it is among the most common and successful transplant procedures performed today.
+The prospect of a cornea transplant might be frightening, but it is a very common and successful transplant procedures performed today.
 The surgeon removes some or all of the clear tissue at the front of the eye and replaces it with tissue from a donor.

 The surgery involves removal of the central section of a diseased or scarred cornea with clear, healthy corneal tissue from an eye bank.
 This may involve removing the patient’s entire cornea (full thickness) or only the stromal tissue, leaving the patient’s endothelial cells intact (partial thickness).